Purpose

 timeline_strategy_list: specifies the list of time-axis strategy parameters.
 Parameters are separated by commas.
 The hot cache time-axis strategy supports a mechanism to determine whether partition data is hot data based on time.
 The system automatically adjusts the partition data on the local cache disk based on the configured strategy.Note

-A time-axis strategy specifies that hot data is cached based on the partition range defined by the Range partition.
+A time-axis is a partitioning range defined by the Range partitioning method.
+The hot data in the partition is cached based on the partitioning range.
 When a certain time condition is met, the data in the partition is determined to be hot data.
-When you use a time-axis strategy, note the following:
+When you use the time-axis strategy, note the following:

-- When you use a time-axis strategy, the partition expression can contain only column names and cannot contain expressions.
+- When you use the time-axis strategy, the partitioning expression can contain only column names.
+Expressions are not supported.
 For example,

-PARTITION BY RANGE COLUMNS(expr(col3))is invalid.
+PARTITION BY RANGE COLUMNS(expr(col3))is not supported.
 BOUNDARY_COLUMNmust be a partitioning key.
-If the partitioning key contains multiple columns,BOUNDARY_COLUMNmust be the first column to determine whether the partition has expired.
+If the partitioning key consists of multiple columns,BOUNDARY_COLUMNmust be the first column, which is used to determine whether the partition has expired.

-BOUNDARY_COLUMNis an integer column, the table can be partitioned by Range or Range Columns.If the
+BOUNDARY_COLUMNis of an integer type, the table can be partitioned by Range or Range Columns.If the

-INTtype, theBOUNDARY_COLUMN_UNITcan be onlys.If the partition column is of the
+INTtype, theBOUNDARY_COLUMN_UNITcan only bes.If the partitioning column is of the

 BIGINTtype, theBOUNDARY_COLUMN_UNITcan besorms.Notice

-If the format is not a Unix timestamp, the system cannot correctly identify the time represented by the
+If the format is not a Unix timestamp, the time represented by the

 HOT_RETENTION = intnum retention_time_unit: specifies the time range for hot data.intnum: specifies an integer.retention_time_unit: specifies the time unit.
 Valid values:YEAR: specifies years.MONTH: specifies months.WEEK: specifies weeks.DAY: specifies days.HOUR: specifies hours.MINUTE: specifies minutes.